kobolabs/epub-spec/README.md

 4. Select the Kobo Books app from the Apps box in the iTunes window.
 5. Drag the EPUB to the Kobo Books Documents box in the iTunes window.
 If drag and drop functionality is not working then select the "Add File..." button and select the EPUB you want to add to the app.
 The file will then automatically import and display in your library.
 If it does not appear even after refreshing your library, closing the app and opening it again should cause the sideloaded titles to appear.

 (The Kobo iOS app is registered among apps that open EPUB and pdf files.
-Users can use the standard “open in…” menu from Safari, Dropbox, or any other app that supports it to view their files.)
+Users can use the standard "open in…" menu from Safari, Dropbox, or any other app that supports it to view their files.)

-**Windows**

-1. Open the Kobo app, navigate to the Library and swipe up from the bottom of the screen.
-2. Select “import”.
-3. Select the files on the device that you want to import.
-(The Kobo app will scan all the files on your device that it can import.
-You may not be able to transfer files via USB depending on the specific Windows device and may need to transfer them by OneDrive, Dropbox, email or some other method instead.)
-4. Select “Open” and wait for the files to load into your library.

 ### Digital Rights Management (DRM)